zheh12/swap/README.md

 - Get metrics on the gas used by your contracts with the [hardhat-gas-reporter](https://github.com/cgewecke/hardhat-gas-reporter) plugin.
 - Measure your tests coverage with [solidity-coverage](https://github.com/sc-forks/solidity-coverage).

-This project also includes [a sample frontend/Dapp](./frontend), which uses [Create React App](https://github.com/facebook/create-react-app).
+This project also includes [a frontend/Dapp](./frontend), which uses [Create React App](https://github.com/facebook/create-react-app).

 ## Troubleshooting